tconbeer/harlequin-web/src/docs/files/remote.md

 AWS_PROFILE=gcs harlequin --s3 "https://storage.googleapis.com/my-gcs-bucket/my-prefix"
 ```

-Harlequin takes any of the following formats:
+Harlequin takes any of the following formats as a value for the `--s3` option (you likely have to wrap these in single or double quotes, depending on your shell):

 ```
 # Amazon S3 Formats